ssenmosip/mosip-temp-documentation/FRS-PMS.md

 PMS_COR_003|Could not process the request|Any Internal Error

 ### POST /partners/{partnerID}/partnerAPIKeyRequest/{RequestID}
-This request is used to download Partner API key for the given RequestID
+This API would be used to download Partner API key for the given RequestID

 #### Resource URL
 <div>https://mosip.io/partnermanagement/v1/partners/{partnerID}/partnerAPIKeyRequest/{RequestID}</div>